Epinephrine Auto-Injectors: Avoiding Accidental Injection

 epi pen

-Anaphylaxis is a life-threatening allergic reaction that can occur quickly, within seconds to minutes, when someone has been exposed to an allergen.
-It is caused when the body's immune system releases histamine and other substances.
-The allergens that cause such a severe reaction can be as common as insect stings, foods such as nuts or milk, and antibiotics – though anybody can be allergic to anything.
+Anaphylaxis is a life-threatening allergic reaction that can occur within seconds to minutes after someone has been exposed to an allergen.
+Allergens that can cause anaphylaxis can be as common as insect stings, foods such as nuts or milk, and antibiotics.
+Most cases of anaphylaxis occur at home, but they may also occur at school, in the workplace, while dining out, and during travel.

 • Skin in the affected area feels cool or cold to touch.

-• The finger or hand may feel numb or have a "pins and needles" sensation.
+• The finger or hand might feel numb or have a "pins and needles" sensation.

 • Capillary refill is delayed.

 • This is a quick test to determine if blood flow is diminished to a finger or toe.
-The nail bed is briefly pressed down until the nail turns white (blanched).
-When the nail bed is released, normal pink color should return within 2 seconds.
-If delayed, it means that circulation may be affected to that area.
+In this test, the nail bed is briefly pressed down until the nail turns white (blanched).
+When the nail bed is released, the normal pink color should return within 2 seconds.
+If delayed, it means that circulation to that area might be affected.

 • Pain and bruising at the injection site are common.

-If more treatment is needed, Poison Control may recommend care in the ER.
-The emergency room can use other treatments.
+If more treatment is needed, Poison Control will recommend care in an emergency room.
+The ER staff can use other treatments.

 Lynn Clark, RN, BSN